-Identifiers placed/collected by a third party information society service (not the one that you are visiting) for online behavioural advertising purposes Identifiers placed/collected by an information society service you are visiting - when their purpose is website analytics, measuring number of website visitors, where visitors go within the website, etc. (e.g. "first party" cookies or equivalent technologies) Identifiers placed/collected by an information society service you are visiting whose purpose is to support user experience, such as language preference cookies[1] Identifiers collected/placed by an information society service to detect fraud Identifiers collected/placed by and information society service for frequency capping (number of times a user sees a given ad) Identifiers collected and immediately anonymised in a way that it is impossible to identify the users' device V Other

-[1] See Article 29 Working Party Opinion 04/2012 on Cookie Consent Exemption of 7.06.2012
+- Identifiers placed/collected by a third party information society service (not the one that you are visiting) for online behavioural advertising purposes - Identifiers placed/collected by an information society service you are visiting when their purpose is website analytics, measuring number of website visitors, where visitors go within the website, etc. (e.g. "first party" cookies or equivalent technologies) - Identifiers placed/collected by an information society service you are visiting whose purpose is to support user experience, such as language preference cookies[1] - Identifiers collected/placed by an information society service to detect fraud - Identifiers collected/placed by and information society service for frequency capping (number of times a user sees a given ad) - Identifiers collected and immediately anonymised in a way that it is impossible to identify the users' device - Other - [1] See Article 29 Working Party Opinion 04/2012 on Cookie Consent Exemption of 7.06.2012

-ETNO cannot answer to this question "as a consumer" as it answering to this questionnaire as a Trade Association representing corporate companies.
+Telefónica cannot answer to this question "as a consumer" as we are answering to this questionnaire as a corporation.
 Currently, most of the cookies used can be classified as first party cookies.
 Art.
 29 WG has already recommended that first party analytics cookies should not require prior consent of website visitors as they are not likely to create a privacy risk (ART 29 WG Opinion 4/2012).
 Similarly, identifiers placed to detect fraud, for frequency capping or those immediately anonymised so that it is impossible to identify the users' device should not require prior consent.
 These identifiers do not imply any potential negative impact in the privacy of the individuals and are counterproductive as they cause users' fatigue without providing any enhanced level of protection to the right of confidentiality of the individual.
+We understand that from a privacy protection perspective, cookies are already regulated under the GDPR.
+Such cookies which do not represent a risk to privacy given that no personal data processing is involved (tech cookies, for instance) no regulatory action is needed.
+For the rest of the cookies, the GDPR provides enough regulatory basis.
+Such cookies which provide first party analytics, a legitimate interest legal basis could be valid, for other third party advertising cookies or tracking cookies which pose a risk to the privacy of the data subjects an informed consent based on GDPR provisions is already required.